FollyMaddy/RetroBarcodeRun/README.md

 # Needed devices :

 First of all you need a barcade scanner that can be used as a virtual keyboard.

+(BTW. if you don't have a barcode scanner you can just type the numbers of your barcode + enter)

 The bascode scanner I use is a Symbol CS4070 which is paired with bluetooth as a keyboard HID device.